Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ClassificationMisdemeanor

-Exception: acrobatic flying in parks is legal unless done with reckless disregard
+Exception: acrobatic flying in parks permitted if not done with reckless disregard.

 ClassificationGross Misdemeanor